-This mine is a 45,000 tpd open pit uranium mine.
+This mine is a 45,000 tpd open pit uranium mine located in the very arid climate of the Namib Desert where water resources are at a premium.
 Dr. Robertson, as part of the SRK team, was retained in 1981 to review tailings disposal procedures and to redesign the tailings dam and develop new procedures of deposition to better utilize available storage capacity and reduce water losses.
-(The very arid climate of the Namib Desert, in which the mine is located, puts water resources at a premium).
 The existing dam is about 8500 m in length and is 60 m high at maximum section.

 - Site investigation, laboratory testing, evaluation of foundation and borrow materials.